 2.11.
 Go back to Android Studio.

 2.12.
-Run the app and see if the default tone has switch when the on/off button is clicked!
+Run the app.
+The default tone that we hear when the on/off switch is clicked on should now be 100hz.
+Is it?

-Part 2b: Extending Pure Data
+Part 2b: Extending our PD Patch and App

 Lets extend the app so that we can control two oscillators.
+We’ll need to edit the PD patch.
+We’ll also need to add some new GUI objects to our app to control the new parts of our patch.

+Lets edit the PD patch first.

 2b.1.
 Locate the raw folder in Android Studio.